jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     inherit core-image

-which is `poky-jethro/meta/classes/core-image.bbclass` and pulls in some required base packages.
+which is `poky-krogoth/meta/classes/core-image.bbclass` and pulls in some required base packages.
 This is useful to know if you create your own image recipe.

-#### x11-image

-This image installs the lightweight *Matchbox* X11 desktop using the Yocto Sato theme.

-#### qt5-x11-image
+#### qt5-image

-This image includes the `x11-image` and adds `Qt5` with the associated development headers and `qmake`.
+This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.

 #### audio-image